Italian traditional food organic, rustic, home cooking recipes

 12. Cook gently until the vegetables are thoroughly cooked and soup is of a good flavour.

-13. Serve with a separate bowl of grated Parmesan cheese.
+13. Serve the Minestrone with a separate bowl of grated Parmesan cheese.

 To discover more about Italian food visit the Italian Traditional Food webpage